 #1 The universal DSLR cage, one to rule them all.

 I hate the idea of buying a cage for a DSLR system; unlike for a video camera, with a limited possible model, there is so many DSLR and with a very short lifespan that putting a lot of money in one model seems a complete lost.
+Of course, you may want your DSLR as small as possible to put on a gimbals, but otherwise, a cage is a must.

 With this particular model, you can almost fit any dslr, from a low profile Sony A3000 to a larger Canon 5D markIV, even better, you can split it to design a very unique camera accessories support (see below in this article).